 Welcome to the IRS Disaster Relief Resource Center for Tax Professionals.

-As a result of recent natural disasters, many payroll and practitioner businesses and their clients have suffered significant losses.
-Our goal is to provide resources and assistance to members of the impacted payroll and practitioner community.
+Disasters can mean that many payroll and practitioner businesses and their clients suffer significant losses.
+Our goal is to provide resources and help to the affected payroll and practitioner community.

 Disaster Assistance Information